Board of Review (Appealing Your Assessment)

 935 Second Street SW

 Cedar Rapids, IA 52404

-Petitions may be electronically submitted by fax or email to be considered timely filed as long as the original Petition is mailed immediately.
+Petitions may be electronically submitted by fax or email to the County Assessor by April 30 to be considered timely filed.

 If you have questions, please contact the Linn County Assessor’s Office at 319-892-5220.